 Getting married is a happy, wonderful time in anyone's life, and at West Coast Prenup we value this special time for all our marrying couples very highly.
 We strive to ensure the process is smooth, our clients well-informed at each step, and that we deliver an excellent product to our clients that reflects their and their future spouse's exact wishes and goals for the future.

 WHY WEST COAST PRENUP?

-At WCP we understand that people work their whole lives to acquire a savings, home, business, retirement accounts, and the like, and these assets - regardless of the size or value - are meaningful to them.
-At West Coast Prenup we believe that prenups are the insurance of the family law world, and that our clients - not the courts - should have control over how their assets are divided in the unlikely event of a divorce.
+At West Coast Prenup we understand that people work their whole lives to acquire a savings, home, business, retirement accounts, and the like, and these assets - regardless of the size or value - are meaningful to them.
+We believe that prenuptial agreements are the insurance of the family law world, and that our clients - not the courts - should have control over how their assets are divided in the unlikely event of a divorce.
 Most family law attorneys and family law practices dabble in premarital agreements.
-But, when it comes to protecting these valuable assets, rather than selecting an attorney that is spread thin across all areas of the law, choose someone who is at the top of the field.
+But, when it comes to protecting these valuable assets, rather than selecting an attorney that is spread thin across all areas of the law, choose someone who is an expert in the field.

 All of the services provided by West Coast Prenup are offered on a flat-fee basis that aims to be competitive and significantly lower than you will pay at any other family law firm.

 Most family law firms charge an hourly fee, and require a large retainer up front - which might not even cover all the work that needs to get done.
 This can result in unpredictable and often much higher-than-expected legal fees, especially if there are lengthy negotiations.
 Even if the parties agree, hourly billing charges clients for every email, phone call, even text.